 Let us explore some general rules for Harvard formatting:

-A Harvard-style paper must have a Title page, header (or running head), headings and Reference list.
+A Harvard style citation must have a Title page, header (or running head), headings and Reference list.
 We will take a closer look at formatting each section down below.

 What are the requirements for a Harvard style cover page?
 Title page is otherwise known as front page.
 This is the first page of your paper to be observed by your reader, i.e. your teacher first of all.
 Therefore, it is highly important to format it properly.